Victoria L. Schwartz, J.D.

 Office: School of Law (SOL)

-Professor Schwartz joins the Pepperdine faculty from the University of Chicago Law School where she was a Bigelow Teaching Fellow and Lecturer in Law.
-At the University of Chicago, Professor Schwartz taught a seminar entitled Business Perspectives on Workplace Privacy as well as Legal Research and Writing.
-Prior to joining the University of Chicago, Professor Schwartz practiced as a litigation associate as part of the Business Trial and Litigation practice of the Century City, California office of O'Melveny & Myers LLP.
+Professor Schwartz joined the Pepperdine faculty in 2013 from the University of Chicago Law School where she was a Bigelow Teaching Fellow and Lecturer in Law.
+Prior to her time at the University of Chicago, Professor Schwartz practiced as a litigation associate as part of the Business Trial and Litigation practice of the Century City, California office of O'Melveny & Myers LLP.
 Professor Schwartz's practice focused on complex and appellate litigation, contract law, entertainment law, and intellectual property.
 While at O'Melveny, Professor Schwartz taught at the UCLA Ninth Circuit Appellate Clinic and co-authored an article about areas of uncertainty in trademark law.